aryn-ai/sycamore/README.md

 The quickstart requires:

-- An OpenAI Key for LLM access
+1. An OpenAI Key for LLM access.
+You can create an OpenAI account [here](https://platform.openai.com/signup), or if you already have one, you can retrieve your key [here](https://platform.openai.com/account/api-keys)

-- AWS credentials for Amazon Textract.
+2. AWS credentials for Amazon Textract.
 The demo Sycamore processing job uses Textract for table extraction.
 You will accrue AWS charges for Textract usage.
-- What else??
+    a.
+If you do not have an AWS account, sign up [here](https://portal.aws.amazon.com/billing/signup).
+    b.
+Create an Amazon S3 bucket in that account for use with Textract (e.g.  e.g. s3://username-textract-bucket).
+We recommend you set up bucket lifecycle rules that automatically delete files in this bucket, as the data stored here is only needed temporarily during a Sycamore data processing job.

 To run the quickstart: